LiamPack/LiamPack.github.io/markdown/index.md

 of my time staring at measures of the form $d\mu = e^{-V(\phi)}d\phi$.

-Prior to my PhD, I worked at the Johns Hopkins Applied Physics Lab from 2020-2023.
+Prior to Cornell, I worked at the Johns Hopkins Applied Physics Lab from 2020-2023.
 I worked in autonomous navigation, uncertainty estimation for neural networks, and atmospheric science.
-My work was largely under the [CDAO](https://www.ai.mil/) or [NASA](https://science.nasa.gov/mission/mars-reconnaissance-orbiter/).
+My work was funded primarily by the [CDAO](https://www.ai.mil/) or [NASA](https://science.nasa.gov/mission/mars-reconnaissance-orbiter/).